larilampen/telnyx-nomad/README.md

 Look at the provided template (if you followed the above steps, `config.json` now contains a copy of it) to see the structure of the configuration file.
 There are three types of items in it.

+**Notifications**: You can specify credentials for Pushbullet or Telegram.
+If both are defined, notifications will be sent to both.
+If neither is defined, no notifications will be sent, but the program will still log events and answer calls.

-**Credentials**: For Pushbullet, the API token (unique to each user account) is needed, along with a device ID (which specifies which of your devices the notifications will be sent to).
-For Telnyx, an API key is required.
+For Pushbullet, the API token (unique to each user account) is needed, along with a device ID (which specifies which of your devices the notifications will be sent to).

+For Telegram, first create a bot following the [official instructions](https://core.telegram.org/bots).
+You will receive an access token for the bot.
+Additionally, a chat ID needs to be specified to ensure messages are sent to you only, and not to anyone who happens to chat to the bot.

+**Credentials**:  For Telnyx, an API key is required.

 **Numbers**: A list of the phone numbers you use at Telnyx.
 Each has a name (used instead of the number simply to keep the notifications shorter and easier to read) and a message URL, which is the message that will be played when a call is received.